losizm/scamper/README.md

 There is a set of methods in `HttpMessage` that provides generalized header access.
-With these methods, the header field name is a `String`, which is case-insensitive, and the header value is also represented as `String`.
+With these methods, the header field name is a `String`, which is case-insensitive, and the header value is also a `String`.

 ```scala
 import scamper.ImplicitConverters.{ stringToURI, tupleToHeader }